 For this spice mix recipe, I used a variety of ground spices, however, I am a true believer that there’s something magical about grinding your own.
 If you have whole cardamom pods, cumin and coriander seeds and a cinnamon stick, all the better.
 Get that spice mill or a pestle and mortar out and fill your kitchen with freshly ground spice fragrance…

-I love to cook with Ras El Hanout.
+Our homemade ras el hanout spice mix recipe sure comes in handy!
+That’s because we love to cook with this beautiful Moroccan seasoning.
 Here’s some inspiration on what you could be making for dinner:

 Ras El Hanout Spice Mix